Desmond Morris: Career

 Morris stayed at Oxford, researching the reproductive behaviour of birds.
-In 1956 he moved to London as Head of the Granada TV and Film Unit for the Zoological Society of London, and studied the picture-making abilities of apes.
+In 1956 he moved to London as Head of the Granada Television and Film Unit for the Zoological Society of London, and studied the picture-making abilities of apes.
 The work included creating programmes for film and television on animal behaviour and other zoology topics.
-He hosted Granada TV's weekly Zoo Time programme until 1959, before returning shortly after in the 60s, scripting and hosting 500 programmes, and 100 episodes of the show Life in the Animal World for BBC2.
-In 1957 he organised an exhibition at the Institute of Contemporary Arts in London, showing paintings and drawings composed by common chimpanzees.
-In 1958 he co-organised an exhibition, The Lost Image, which compared pictures by infants, human adults, and apes, at the Royal Festival Hall in London.
-In 1959 he left Zoo Time to become the Zoological Society's Curator of Mammals.
+He hosted Granada TV's weekly Zoo Time programme until 1959, before returning shortly after in the 1960s, scripting and hosting 500 programmes, and 100 episodes of the show Life in the Animal World for BBC2.

+In 1957, he organised an exhibition at the Institute of Contemporary Arts in London, showing paintings and drawings composed by common chimpanzees.
+In 1958, he co-organised an exhibition, The Lost Image, which compared pictures by infants, human adults, and apes, at the Royal Festival Hall in London.
+In 1959, he left Zoo Time to become the Zoological Society's Curator of Mammals.
 He returned to the programme in the 1960s.
 In 1964, he delivered the Royal Institution Christmas Lecture on Animal Behaviour.
-In 1967 he spent a year as executive director of the London Institute of Contemporary Arts.
+In 1967, he spent a year as executive director of the London Institute of Contemporary Arts.

 Morris's books include The Naked Ape: A Zoologist's Study of the Human Animal, published in 1967.
 The book sold well enough for Morris to move to Malta in 1968 to write a sequel and other books.
-In 1973 he returned to Oxford to work for the ethologist Niko Tinbergen.
+In 1973 he returned to Oxford to work for the ethologist Nikolaas Tinbergen.
 From 1973 to 1981, Morris was a Research Fellow at Wolfson College, Oxford.
-In 1979 he undertook a television series for Thames TV, The Human Race, followed in 1982 by Man Watching in Japan, The Animals Road Show in 1986 and then several other series.
+In 1979 he undertook a television series for Thames Television, The Human Race, followed in 1982 by Man Watching in Japan, The Animals Road Show in 1986 and then several other series.
 Morris wrote and presented the BBC documentary The Human Animal and its accompanying book in 1994.
 National Life Stories conducted an oral history interview (C1672/16) with Morris, in 2015, for its Science and Religion collection held by the British Library.

+In 2022, in association with the Natural History Museum of Porto he published Watching which he described as not exactly an autobiography but 'a book about the joys of watching the world'.

-Morris is a Fellow honoris causa of the Linnean Society of London.
+Morris was a Fellow honoris causa of the Linnean Society of London.

 Parallel to his academic and media career, Morris continued to create paintings in a Surrealist style.
 His art career spanned 70 years of his long life, though for decades his paintings were not widely known.
-But gradually they featured in exhibitions and were bought by public galleries, including the Tate in London.
-In 2017 his paintings were the subject of a BBC Four documentary The Secret Surrealist.
+However, gradually they featured in exhibitions and were bought by public galleries, including the Tate in London.
+In 2017, his paintings were the subject of a BBC Four documentary The Secret Surrealist.
 Morris continued to paint Surrealist artworks quite prolifically into his nineties.